-Bentley's Office of Institutional Research, Planning and Assessment aids the University in understanding itself and its external environment.
-The IR office provides the following services:
+Bentley's Office of Business Intelligence and Enrollment Systems (BI&ES) aids the University in understanding itself and its external environment.
+The BI&ES office provides the following services:

-The IR office is responsible for meeting the many and varied reporting requirements of federal, state and regulatory organizations, coordinating the university’s participation in various inter-institutional data exchanges, and compiling data for external publishers such as U.S. News and Business Week that use institutional information in their college guides and reports.
-The IR office is the main source of institutional information for individuals inside and outside the university and strives to assist all who turn to it for data about the university.
+The BI&ES office is responsible for meeting the myriad reporting requirements of federal, state and regulatory organizations, coordinating the university’s participation in various inter-institutional data exchanges, and compiling data for external publishers such as U.S. News and Businessweek that use institutional information in their college guides and reports.
+The office is the main source of institutional information for individuals inside and outside the university and strives to assist all who turn to it for data about the university.

 Accreditation and Evaluation

 The BI&ES office supports planning and review processes associated with the New England Association of Schools and Colleges (NEASC), the Association to Advance Collegiate Schools of Business (AACSB) and the European Quality Improvement System (EQUIS).